 As Jesus, (the forerunner, beginner,trailblazer, precursor,pioneer) was empowered by the “Holy Spirit” in him to be sanctified and glorified, we who are “called” during this period, will also be “sanctified” and become “overcomers” to endure through the end, so long as we follow “his will, not our’s”.
 As Jesus was glorified as “Son of God”, we will also be glorified with him as “children of God”, all spirit-composed.

-Being so, we will be “spirit-composed”, immortal and live eternally.
-Instead of the family of God limited to three, as falsely woven into the Trinity Doctrine, there will in fact be numerous members of this family, like the many stars in heaven as promised to Abraham(Gen. 22:17; 26:4).
+Being so, we will be “spirit-composed”, immortal and live eternally; this salvation.
+Instead of the family of God limited to three, as falsely woven into the Trinity Doctrine, there will in fact be numerous members of this family,“many stars in heaven” as promised and prophesied to Abraham(Gen. 22:17; 26:4).

 This process is the very essence of salvation from “second death”, for us then to say“death where is thy sting?”
 (I Cor.
 15:55-57).